C100C/The-Gaming-Room/README.md

 # The-Gaming-Room
 CS-230 Module 8 Journal

+This is a software design doc I did for a school project.
+I also include the code along with the doc.
+Not all of the code is mine.
+The author is credited in the code comments.

 `Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?`